 Westfield is located at 1049 Kirkwall Road, off Highway 8 in Rockton.
 For more information, call 519-621-8851 or e-mail: email@example.com.

 HOURS & EVENTS

 Westfield Heritage Village Conservation Area is open seven days a week, from sunrise to sunset.
-At this time, the buildings are not open.

 D. Glenn Kilmer and Golden (Goldie) L. MacDonell, two Brantford high school teachers, purchased 30 acres in October, 1960 at the site which later became Westfield heritage Village.
 They envisioned a unique project which would develop a pioneer village as a non-profit educational institution to preserve and present the 19th century rural life in Upper Canada.
 Their vision became a reality when Westfield was officially opened to the public on June 15, 1964.